 Rule 5.1(c) and (d) include material currently located in Rule 5(c): scheduling and extending the time limits for the hearing.
-Although the rule continues to refer to proceedings before a "court," the Committee is aware that in most districts, magistrate judges perform these functions.
+The Committee is aware that in most districts, magistrate judges perform these functions.
 That point is also reflected in the definition of "court" in Rule 1(b), which in turn recognizes that magistrate judges may be authorized to act.

 Rule 5.1(e), addressing the issue of probable cause, contains the language currently located in Rule 5.1(a), with the exception of the sentence, "The finding of probable cause may be based upon hearsay evidence in whole or in part."
 That language was included in the original promulgation of the rule in 1972.
-Similar language was added to Rule 4 in 1974.
-In the Committee Note on the 1974 amendment, the Advisory Committee explained that the language was included to make it clear that a finding of probable cause may be based upon hearsay, noting that there had been some uncertainty in the federal system about the propriety of relying upon hearsay at the preliminary examination.
+Similar language was added to Rule 41 in 1972 and to Rule 4 in 1974.
+In the original Committee Note, the Advisory Committee explained that the language was included to make it clear that a finding of probable cause may be based upon hearsay, noting that there had been some uncertainty in the federal system about the propriety of relying upon hearsay at the preliminary examination.
 See Advisory Committee Note to Rule 5.1 (citing cases and commentary).
 Federal law is now clear on that proposition.
 Thus, the Committee believed that the reference to hearsay was no longer necessary.
 Further, the Committee believed that the matter was best addressed in Rule 1101(d)(3), Federal Rules of Evidence.
 That rule explicitly states that the Federal Rules of Evidence do not apply to "preliminary examinations in criminal cases,...issuance of warrants for arrest, criminal summonses, and search warrants."
 The Advisory Committee Note accompanying that rule recognizes that: "The nature of the proceedings makes application of the formal rules of evidence inappropriate and impracticable."
 The Committee did not intend to make any substantive changes in practice by deleting the reference to hearsay evidence.